 - Which do you read, listen to, or watch regularly?

 2. Identify the top stories in the news today.

 - Why do you think they are news?

 With each news story you read, note how good writing makes it easy for the reader.
 Good writers use:

 - Everyday words

 - Anecdotes and quotes

-- Was it difficult to identify exactly what made the stories worthwhile?
+Was it difficult to identify exactly what made the top stories on the sites you studied worthwhile?

-- Find the same news story on two different news sites.
-How were the same stories treated by different sites?
+Find the same news story on two different news sites.
+How are the same stories treated by different sites?